Uberspace/lab/source/guide_neos.rst

   * your preffered database driver.
 You can use the preselected ``MySQL/MariaDB via PDO``.
   * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
 If you don't, start reading again at the top.
   * your Neos database name: we suggest you use an additional_ database.
-For example: isabell_neos

-.. warning:: Uberspace 7 databases are using the character set utf8mb4 by default.
-Unfortunately Neos is still using the utf8 character set and the utf8_unicode_ci collation by default.
-If you want to avoid mixed character sets you need to change this for your database manually.
-The setup tool won't do this for you.
+For example: isabell_neos.
+The installer will create this database for you if you select ``[New Database]`` and enter the name for the new database.

 Step 3: Create an administrator account.
 Please don't use ``admin`` as your username and set yourself a strong password.